Phemelo-R/BioScape-Analysis/README.md

 ## Data Sources

-Due to file size and licensing constraints, raw input data are **not** hosted in this repository.
+Due to file size and licensing constraints, raw LiDAR and Hyperspectral data are **not** hosted in this repository.
 Users are expected to download the data independently from the original providers.

 Primary datasets used in this project include: